 IPKKND 3: Gul Khan Stands By Her Casting; Barun Sobti & Shivani Tomar Want Fans To Watch The Show!

 Iss Pyaar Ko Kya Naam Doon Season 3 has been in news from the day it was announced.
-Recently, the show was launched and the press conference was held.
+Recently, the show was launched and a press conference was held.
 The producer Gul Khan and the actors of the show - Barun Sobti and Shivani Tomar were seen interacting with media.

 Have a look at what the producer and actor have to say about the show, casting and the controversy surrounding these...